The HERO in...Reedsport

 icebergs seen from here

 Looking forward from the wheelhouse.
-This is the only time I've seen the Hero.
+This was the first time I've seen the Hero (the second time was in Newport, OR, at the Palmer Team 77 reunion in September 2006).
 I was shown around the vessel by resident caretaker and skipper Jay Morrison, who was keeping the Hero in operational status during the 1986 summer.
 He also drove her on the occasional tour around the Umpqua basin.
 Jay had been on the crew during the last year of Antarctic service.
 I didn't know it at the time when I met him (and didn't know to ask), but before that he had wintered at Pole in 1980.

 ...the story continues...